$70 MILLION AVAILABLE IN ERA’S BEST CHALLENGE

 WHAT ARE EXAMPLES OF POTENTIAL PROJECTS?

 Significant opportunities exist in each area and in the intersections between them.
 Proposals can address a single strategic focus area or span across areas.
-Applications are invited for projects in field pilot, commercial demonstration or commercial implementation stages.
+Applications were invited for projects in field pilot, commercial demonstration or commercial implementation stages.
 Examples of potential projects include:

 - Novel low- or non-emitting electricity generation technologies